Askia/ADCUtil/readme.md

     ADCUtil show -o MyADCOutputName -f TheFixtureFileName.xml

-That should show the result of the @MyADCOutputName@ with the specified fixture.
+That should show the result of the `MyADCOutputName` with the specified fixture.

 #### List of possible error messages